How does my credit score impact my mortgage rate?

 Tip #1: Pay your bills on time every time

-How often you pay your bills is a major factor to consider when you’re working on getting a higher credit score.
+This one’s easy.
+Paying your bills one time is the most straightforward way to build your credit score, but it is also the most impactful.
 Your payment history makes up 35% of your credit score, which is the largest of all the factors.

 Late payments lower your credit score and can result in penalties, higher interest rates, lower credit limits on financial products, and even court judgements, which will appear on your credit report.
 If you’re able to, try to pay your bills on time, every time, or make the minimum credit card payment.